George Odum: Indianapolis Colts

-Odum was signed by the Colts as an undrafted free agent on May 1, 2018 and made the team out of training camp.
-Odum made his NFL debut on September 9, 2018 against the Cincinnati Bengals, playing on special teams.
-Odum made his first career start on November 18, 2018 after an injury to safety Malik Hooker in a 38-10 win against the Tennessee Titans and made 6 tackles, including one for a loss.
-Odum recorded his first career interception by picking off a pass from Dallas Cowboys quarterback Dak Prescott in a 23-0 win on December 16, 2018.
+Odum was signed by the Indianapolis Colts as an undrafted free agent on May 1, 2018, and made the team out of training camp.
+Odum made his NFL debut on September 9, 2018, against the Cincinnati Bengals, playing on special teams.
+Odum made his first career start on November 18, 2018, after an injury to safety Malik Hooker in a 38–10 win against the Tennessee Titans and made 6 tackles, including one for a loss.
+Odum recorded his first career interception by picking off a pass from Dallas Cowboys quarterback Dak Prescott in a 23–0 win on December 16, 2018.
 In his rookie season, Odum played in all 16 games for the Colts (two starts) with 36 total tackles, including one for loss, an interception and two passes defended.

 In 2019, Odum again played in all 16 of the Colts' games and recorded 37 tackles with two forced fumbles and a fumble recovery.
-Odum made one start during the season against the Kansas City Chiefs, making six tackles and forcing a fumble in a 19-13 victory.
+Odum made one start during the season against the Kansas City Chiefs, making six tackles and forcing a fumble in a 19–13 victory.

 Odum saw only 25 total snaps on defense in 2020, but led the NFL with 20 special teams tackles and was named first-team All-Pro as a special teamer.
 The Colts placed a restricted free agent tender on Odum on March 17, 2021.
 He signed the one-year contract on April 19.

 In 2021, Odum saw more playing time on defensive due to injuries in the Colts' secondary.
 He started seven games and played 43% of the team's total defensive snaps during the season.
 Odum finished the year with 55 total tackles, two passes defended, and one interception with a forced fumble and a fumble recovery.
 Odum became an unrestricted free agent after the season ended.

 San Francisco 49ers

 On March 22, 2022, Odum signed a three-year contract with the San Francisco 49ers.
-2022 was his second all pro year.
+After the season, he was named an All–Pro for the second time.
+He was placed on injured reserve on November 27, 2023.
+He was activated on January 20, 2024.

+On March 13, 2024, Odum signed a two-year contract extension through the 2026 season.
+On December 7, Odum was placed on injured reserve.
+On July 19, 2025, Odum was released by the 49ers, and it was revealed that he had undergone offseason elbow surgery.

+Indianapolis Colts (second stint)

+On November 18, 2025, Odum signed with the Indianapolis Colts practice squad.